SMART Permission Tickets

 requester is an issuer-attested claim about the real-world party for whom the grant exists.
 It is distinct from the presenting software client (the presenter authenticates via client_assertion and optional presenter_binding).

 • Absent for self-access.
-For self-access, the patient's identity is already represented by subject.patient; a separate requester would be redundant.
+For self-access, the patient's identity is already in subject.patient; a separate requester would be redundant.

 • Present for proxy, organizational, clinician, or other non-self use cases.